|About The Fellowship|

 At the heart of the Watson Fellowship are successful summer internships.
-During the first summer internship, most Fellows experience for the first time the expectations, demands, and challenges of professional-level work in an office setting, usually in a nonprofit organization or, occasionally, in a government office.
-The second year internship is meant to be either in the government sector, in a private enterprise, or in internship closely related to law or business, For the third year internship, Fellows are given the added option to pursue a work experience outside of New York City.
-Most choose to go overseas, taking advantage of the opportunity to work in a new culture.
-The Watson Fellowship arranges pre-travel orientation and covers the costs of travel and immunizations.
-The overseas internships often involve social service activities in the field, rather than office work.
+During their internships, Fellows experience the expectations, demands, and challenges of professional-level work in an office setting.
+The first year internships are in nonprofit organizations.
+The second year internships are in for profit, law, or government institutions.
+For the third year internship, Fellows will intern in organizations either overseas or outside of New York City.
+The Watson Fellowship arranges pre-travel orientation session and covers the costs of overseas travel and immunizations.

 Each Fellow is expected to keep a reflective, professional journal for the summer.
-For the first two summers, we ask that students submit three pages of writing every week along with a specific one page writing assignment.
-The final Watson summer entails eight pages of journal writing submitted every two weeks.
-The journals are read thoroughly by a Watson staff member for content, grammar, and writing style.
-The exchange of the Fellow’s journals and the staff’s comments offers an opportunity for the Fellow to reflect on the internship and the summer program, and for the Watson staff to track the Fellow’s progress and address any issues that might prevent the Fellow from having a successful summer.
+The journals are read and responded to by a Watson staff member.
+The staff member’s comments offers an opportunity for the Fellow to reflect on the internship and the summer program, and for the Watson staff to track the Fellow’s progress and address any issues that might prevent the Fellow from having a successful summer.

 How to Apply